tekila12/Stripe/README.md

 So, this is a Stripe Navbar
-when hovered its displays the Nested list of pages.
+when hovered it  displays the Nested list of pages.
+Context Api was used to pass the data down to components